Ricci Flow and Volume Renormalizability: Introduction

 Our second main result computes the variation of the renormalized volume along this flow.
-We cast this slightly more generally by proving that the variation through volume renormalizable metrics of any curvature functional is just the renormalized first variation of the same form that, on compact manifolds, yields the Euler-Lagrange equations (usually after integration by parts), see Theorem \ref{thm:renorm-curv-fcl} below.
-An immediate application is the \begin{maintheorem} Let $(M,\gin)$, $n = 2m$, be volume renormalizable, and $g(t)$ the solution of \eqref{normRF} with $g(0) = \gin$.
+We cast this slightly more generally by proving that the variation through volume renormalizable metrics of any curvature functional is just the renormalized first variation of the same form that, on compact manifolds, yields the Euler--Lagrange equations, see Theorem~\ref{thm:renorm-curv-fcl} below.
+An immediate application is the \begin{Theorem} Let $\big(M,\gin\big)$, $n = 2m$, be volume renormalizable, and $g(t)$ the solution of~\eqref{normRF} with $g(0) = \gin$.
 Then

-\end{maintheorem} Here $\Renint (\cdot) dV_{g}$ indicates that the integral is not classically convergent, but must be regularized in a way to be made precise below.
-The analogue of formula (\ref{eq0.4}) in \cite{BMW} appears almost exactly the same except that when $g(t)$ is APE, the integral is convergent and there is no need to renormalize the integral.
+\end{Theorem} Here $\Renint (\cdot) {\rm d}V_{g}$ indicates that the integral is not classically convergent, but must be regularized in a way to be made precise below.
+The analogue of formula~(\ref{eq0.3}) in~\cite{BMW} appears almost exactly the same except that when $g(t)$ is APE, the integral is convergent and there is no need to renormalize the integral.

-There is recent work on the K\"ahler-Ricci flow in the setting of asymptotically complex hyperbolic metrics.
-It is proved in \cite{R} that polyhomogeneity is preserved under this flow.
-There is an analogue of renormalized volume in this setting and it would be interesting to understand how our results could be carried over.
+Finally let us present a nonexhaustive list of related works studying the Ricci flow in the context of AH metrics.
+Short-time existence was obtained in \cite{WXShi} and a uniqueness result in~\cite{Chen-Zhu}.
+Preservation of conformally compact metrics along the flow was obtained in \cite{Bahuaud}.
+Stability of the flow around hyperbolic space or other PE metrics under various hypotheses have been obtained in \cite{Bamler,QSW,SSS}.
+A long-time existence and convergence result for rotationally symmetric AH metrics was obtained in \cite{BahuaudWoolgar}.
+The present authors studied the behavior of APE metrics along the flow in~\cite{BMW}.
+The evolution of the mass aspect tensor was obtained in~\cite{BW}.
+In \cite{R} it is proved that polyhomogeneity is preserved along a flow adapted to asymptotically complex hyperbolic metrics.
+More generally still, \cite{Ammar} proves that the polyhomogeneity of a metric with a Lie structure fibred at infinity is preserved along the Ricci flow.